albertoSoto/react-tfjs-models/README.md

 Comparing to integrating the underlying library, this project provides various supports for non-machine learning experts to use these models in their Rect applications.

+## Credits

+This project has been updated and forked from https://github.com/SeedV/react-tfjs-models

 ## React components hierarchy

 `react-tfjs-models` has provided a more intuitive declarative syntax, rather than the traditional imperative